tendermint/tendermint/docs/tendermint-core/p2p/peer_manager.md

 time is set, and its `DialFailures` counter is reset.

 > If the peer is `Inactive`, it is set as active.
-> This action has not effect apart from producing metrics.
+> This action has no effect apart from producing metrics.

 #### Errors